 A podcast about the work we don't think about and the people who do it.
 Listen in and go behind the scenes with sidewalk canvassers, zoo animal chefs, and people who scare birds away from airport runways.

+Well-crafted, behind-the-scenes stories of all the challenges and complications involved with starting a successful business and what happens when things don't work out quite the way you had planned.
 In season one, former This American Life and Planet Money producer Alex Blumberg documented his decision to leave public radio and seek venture capital money to create a new podcast production company called Gimlet.
 The second season looked at Dating Ring, a matchmaking dating service, while the third season followed controversial, ousted American Apparel founder Dov Charney as he attempts to launch a new company.
-Listen in to hear well-crafted, behind-the-scenes stories of all the challenges and complications involved with starting a successful business, and what happens when things don't work out quite the way you had planned.
+I sort of lost interest in some of the seasons after that, but it’s always changing, so I check back from time to time.

 This American Life